Responsible Return | COVID-19 Information

-The South Dakota Department of Health has authority to conduct contact tracing and will do so in collaboration with WDT’s Human Resources Office for tracing potential exposures of infected employees and with WDT’s Vice President for Institutional Effectiveness and Student Success in the case of infected students.
+The South Dakota Department of Health has the authority to conduct contact tracing and will do so in collaboration with WDT's Human Resources Office for tracing potential exposures of infected employees and with WDT's Vice President for Student Success in the case of infected students.
 Tracing includes, but is not limited to, interviewing employees, supervisors, and students.
-All contact tracing involving WDT exposures will follow SD DOH requirements and will be coordinated with local health and emergency officials.
+All contact tracing involving WDT exposures will follow SD DOH requirements and will coordinate with local health and emergency officials.

-- Physical distancing protocols will be established and enforced in all college locations, classrooms, offices, and shared spaces.
+- Social Distancing: Social distancing protocols will be established and enforced in all college locations, classrooms, offices, and shared spaces.

 - Practice personal hygiene

 - Mask alternative: Masks are worn to decrease the amount of force of the exhaled containments.
 Therefore, there are acceptable alternatives that can either be used in lieu of or complimentary to facial masks.
 For example, if a sufficient plexiglass barrier is in place for a desk, the desk occupant may opt not to wear a mask.
 In most cases, a facial shield of sufficient coverage can be used in lieu of or in combination with a mask.

 - Instructors may wear a face shield in place of a mask provided they are greater than six feet from any student.
 Another alternative is the use of microphones in the classroom.

 - All employees will self-screen at the beginning of the day by taking their temperature at the door or they may take their temperature at home prior to coming to work.
 If they have the following symptoms, they will either need to stay home or go home: fever 100.4 degrees or more, cough, shortness of breath, fatigue, muscles aches, or new loss of taste or smell.

 - If symptoms develop during the day, go home immediately.
 If symptoms develop while not working, do not return to work until you have been evaluated by a healthcare provider.
 If you must sta home, you may work remotely.